-A strategy to minimise this "Death Tax" is to boost the Tax Free component of a Member's Super Benefit by using a "Recontribution Strategy".
-In order to undertake a "Recontribution Strategy" the Member must have first met a condition of release to withdraw their Super Benefits (e.g. they have Retired or turned 65) plus they must be eligible to contribute into their SMSF.
-Typically the strategy will involve the Member withdrawing all or part of their Taxable Component after the age of 60 (when super withdrawals are tax free) from their SMSF Bank Account and transferring it to their personal Bank Account.
+With Super Recontribution, the Member must have first met a condition of release to withdraw their Super Benefits (e.g. they have Retired or turned 65) plus they must be eligible to contribute into their SMSF.
+Typically this will involve the Member withdrawing all or part of their Taxable Component after the age of 60 (when super withdrawals are tax free) from their SMSF Bank Account and transferring it to their personal Bank Account.
 The Member will in turn "recontribute" the withdrawal back into the SMSF Bank Account in the next day or later.
 The "recontribution" must be within the contributions limits allowed and subject to the contribution rules including the $1.6 million eligibility threshold and work test if applicable.

-The primary objective of this strategy is to convert all or part of a Member's Taxable Component into a Tax Free Component.
-It is important to understand that the Member's Super Benefit must be physically transferred from the SMSF Bank Account to a personal Bank Account.
+The Member's Super Benefit must be physically transferred from the SMSF Bank Account to a personal Bank Account.
 The amount must in turn be transferred back to the SMSF Bank Account as a Non Concessional Contribution.
 An accounting entry is not sufficient.
 There must be a debit and corresponding credit within the SMSF's Bank Account.
-A "Recontribution Strategy" can be undertaken whether the Member has commenced a Pension or not.
-It is also important to understand that you cannot simply withdraw only the Taxable Component of your Super Benefit.
+The "recontribution" can be undertaken whether the Member has commenced a Pension or not.
+You cannot simply withdraw only the Taxable Component of your Super Benefit.
 Your Super Benefit must be withdrawn in the same proportion as the Tax Free and Taxable Components of the Member's Super Benefit in the SMSF as required under the "Proportioning Rule".

 In the above example, Barney who is 61 years of age decides to access all his Super Benefit of $300,000 by transferring it to his personal bank account.
-The withdrawal is totally Tax Free as Barney is over 60.
+The withdrawal is Tax Free as Barney is over 60.
 Barney in turn "recontributes" his Super Benefit back into his SMSF the next day.
 Under the "Bring Forward Rule" and given that Barney meets the $1.6million threshold Barney is able to make a one-off Non Concessional Contribution of up to $300,000, so contributing his $300,000 back into the SMSF causes no tax issues.
-The above "Recontribution Strategy" now means that Barney's Super Benefit is totally made up of a Tax Free Component as the contributions have been sourced totally from his one-off Non Concessional Contribution under this strategy.
+This now means that Barney's Super Benefit is made up of a Tax Free Component as the contributions have been sourced from his one-off Non Concessional Contribution.
 On Barney's death his Super Benefit is received by his son Barney Junior who is aged 30 and is not a Financial Dependent.
 Barney's son will now not be taxed on the Tax Free Component of $300,000.
-Given there is no Taxable Component, the Super Benefit is now passed to Barney Junior completely tax free!
-A savings of $42,500 in tax!
+Given there is no Taxable Component, the Super Benefit is now passed to Barney Junior tax free.

 Set up your SMSF with ESUPERFUND Today!